What Happens During a Section 8 Inspection?

 Even if you only fail one item on the Section 8 inspection checklist, you will fail the inspection.
 After the inspection, you will be given a list of all items that have failed and why.
 You will be given the opportunity to remedy the violations by a specific date.

 Once you have fixed the item or items, you can then contact the inspector, who will come to re-inspect the unit.
-He or she will determine if you have fixed the item appropriately by passing you or will fail the item again or mark it as inconclusive if further action is needed.
+He or she will determine if you have fixed the item appropriately by passing you, fail the item again if problems persist, or mark it as inconclusive if further action is needed.
 If you fail to remedy the violations, your housing contract with the PHA will be violated, and the tenant will be given the opportunity to move.